 Why not a REIT?
 Part 2: Publicly Listed REITs

-Volatility, loss of diversification and the "liquidity premium", makes them difficult to recommend as a core holding for many investors.
+Volatility, loss of diversification, and the "liquidity premium", make them difficult to recommend as a core holding for many investors.

 June 15, 2015 BY IAN IPPOLITO

 As we discussed in part 1 of this article ("Why not a REIT?"), Institutional Private REITs and old-school non-listed REITs have significant limitations that make them inaccessible or unsuitable for most investors.

 There's another type of REIT, called a publicly listed REIT.
 Unlike the previous types, a publicly listed REIT may have a role to play in your real estate portfolio.
 However, it's important to understand the limitations, and why it may not play a core role.

 Publicly listed REITs trade on the stock exchange.
 As a result, you can cash in and cash out of your investment at any time.
 This is a significant advantage over the other types of REITs, and direct real estate investment too.
 All of these require you to lock up your money for some period of time.

 But this liquidity isn't free.
 It comes at a cost: volatility, loss of diversification protection and the liquidity premium.

 Volatility: courtesy of "Mr. Market"